 As noted by the drug’s manufacturer—Otsuka America Pharmaceutical, Inc.—itself, “an increased risk of stroke and ministroke have been reported in clinical studies of elderly people with dementia-related psychosis” who take the antipsychotic drug aripiprazole—sold under the brand name Abilify (and, less commonly, as Aripiprex).
 Otsuka also acknowledges that “Increases in blood sugar levels (hyperglycemia) can happen in some people who take ABILIFY.”

 The Rottenstein Law Group compassionately advocates for those who have suffered from side effects as a result of having taken dangerous drugs.
 If you’ve taken Abilify and believe it harmed you, contact RLG for a free, confidential legal consultation immediately.
-We will evaluate your case and remain on the lookout for Abilify recalls and Abilify class action lawsuits.
-We might be the Abilify law firm you’re looking for.

-What Is Abilify and What Is It Prescribed For?
+What Is Abilify?
+When Is It Prescribed?

-As an atypical antipsychotic, Abilify blocks dopamine receptors in the brain.
+As an “atypical” antipsychotic, Abilify blocks dopamine receptors in the brain.
 It differs pharmacologically from similar drugs, and it’s less likely than some antipsychotic drugs to cause involuntary body movements.

 Abilify Might Cause Life-Threatening Side Effects